shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 This definition includes two files.
 When multiple files are listed in a hook setting, it implies inheritance.
 The first file contains the **`{self}`** token which will evaluate to the installed Publish app's hooks folder.
 The second file contains the **`{engine}`** token which will evaluate to the current engine's (in this case the installed Maya engine's) hooks folder.
 To summarize, this value says the Maya-specific collector inherits the Publish app's collector.
 This is a common pattern for Publisher configuration since the app's collector hook has logic that is useful regardless of the DCC that is running.
 The DCC-specific logic inherits from that base logic and extends it to collect items that are specific to the current session.

-**NOTE: We're only changing the collector setting for the Asset step environment, so our modifications won't be seen by artists working in other contexts, like Shot steps.
-They will continue to use the shipped, default Maya collector.**
+{% include info title="Note" content="We're only changing the collector setting for the Asset step environment, so our modifications won't be seen by artists working in other contexts, like Shot steps.
+They will continue to use the shipped, default Maya collector." %}

 In the **Configuration** section you learned how to take over a hook.
 Begin the customization process by taking over the Maya engine's collector hook in your configuration.